collins254collo/weather_frontend/README.md

 ### `POST /api/farm/analyze`

-Accepts a multipart form and forwards it to WeatherAI.
+Accepts a `multipart/form-data` payload and proxies it to the WeatherAI Trees API.

-**Form fields:**
+**Request fields:**

 | Field | Type | Required | Description |
 |---|---|---|---|